guryanovev/ng-cycler/README.md

 2. you dispose it in `ngOnDestroy`;
 3. you need a field to store some ref in the class;

-This code looks cumbersome once you repeat it many times for various dependencies.
+This code might look cumbersome once you copy/paste it many times for various dependencies.

-The objective of ng-cycler is to manage the dependency lifetime from one place by a single line of code:
+The objective of **ng-cycler** is to manage the dependency lifetime in just one place by a single line of code:

 ```typescript
 export class MyComponent implements OnInit, OnDestroy {